-Many people say physical activity helps them feel more like they did before cancer.
-It can also help you take back control.
-You may need to be careful with the activities you choose.
-This will depend on the cancer, your treatment, its side effects and any other medical conditions you might have.
+Many people say physical activity helps them feel more like they did before cancer, but you may need to be careful with the activities you choose.
+This will depend on your type of cancer, as well as your treatment, its side effects and any other medical conditions you might have.

 We have information about physical activity and cancer.